Iván Rodríguez

-Rodríguez won the 2003 World Series with the Florida Marlins over the Yankees, and also played in the 2006 World Series while with the Tigers.
-He is second on the major league career leader list in putouts by catchers.
-On June 17, 2009, Rodríguez set an MLB record by catching his 2,227th game, passing Carlton Fisk (coincidentally also known by the nickname "Pudge").
-During his career, he had the best caught stealing percentage of any major league catcher, at 45.68% (versus a league average of 31%), and he had nine seasons with a caught stealing rate of 50% or higher.
+Rodríguez was awarded the American League Most Valuable Player Award in 1999.
+He won the 2003 World Series with the Florida Marlins and played in the 2006 World Series while with the Tigers.
+In 2009, he set an MLB record by catching his 2,227th game, passing Carlton Fisk for the most.
+He had the best career caught-stealing percentage of any major league catcher, at 45.68% (versus a league average of 31%), and he had nine seasons with a caught-stealing rate of 50% or higher.
+Only one major league catcher (Yadier Molina) has more putouts.
+Rodríguez recorded 2,844 hits in his career, the most of any catcher in MLB history.

-On January 18, 2017, he was elected to the National Baseball Hall of Fame and Museum in Cooperstown in his first year of eligibility, receiving 76% of the votes cast, and was officially inducted on July 30, 2017.

-Most recently, Rodríguez has served as a Shadow Representative from Puerto Rico.
+In October 2024, he was inducted into the Michigan Sports Hall of Fame in Detroit.
+After retiring from baseball, he served as a Shadow Representative from Puerto Rico.

 Early life

 Rodríguez was born in Manatí, Puerto Rico and raised in Vega Baja, Puerto Rico.
-His father, Juan, worked for a U.S.-based construction company, and his mother, Eva Torres, was an elementary school teacher.
+His father, José was his baseball coach and his mother, Eva Torres, was an elementary school teacher.
 Iván's first job involved delivering flyers in the shopping malls in Puerto Rico.

 He learned baseball at an early age, his biggest rival being Juan González, whom he often played against in his youth.
 As a Little League player and just 8 years old, he moved from pitcher and third baseman (his favorite position) to catcher because his father, who was also his coach, thought he was throwing too hard and scaring opposing players with his pitches.

 His favorite player growing up was Johnny Bench, even before he was changed to the catcher position.
 The reason for this was that, according to Rodríguez, the Big Red Machine teams for whom Bench played were constantly on TV in Puerto Rico, and he saw how good Bench was.
 Rodríguez attended Lino Padron Rivera High School, where he was discovered by scout Luis Rosa.
 Rosa reported that "He showed leadership at 16 that I'd seen in few kids.
 He knew where he was going."
 Rodríguez signed a contract with the Texas Rangers in July 1988, at the age of 16, and began his professional baseball career.